Friday, December 09, 2005

 A Lost Scrap of Tobit from the Schoyen Collection

-The Schoyen site states that the fragment is part of Fragment 14 of 4Q196, but this can hardly be true.
+The Schoyen site stated that the fragment is part of Fragment 14 of 4Q196, but this can hardly be true.
 Fragment 14 contains parts of Tobit chapter 6, and the present fragment, as the site correctly notes, contains part of Tobit chapter 14.
 Evidently "Chapter 14" and "Fragment 14" were at some point confused when the site catalog was being composed.
 In fact, the Schoyen fragment belongs between Fragments 18 (Tobit 13:12-14:3) and 19 (Tobit 14:7) of 4Q196.
 It contains part of Tobit 14:4.

 Here is a transcription of the text followed by a translation: